jspecify/jspecify/docs/index.rst

 This missing artifact, with full specifications, is what we are working to create.
 [1]_

 ..
-[1] We have seen the xkcd comic.
+[1] We have seen the `xkcd comic <https://xkcd.com/927/>`_.
 Please do not send us the xkcd comic.
 We know about the xkcd comic.

 Activity
 --------